FusionAuth/fusionauth-example-asp-netcore5/README.md

 See the blog post for more details about setting up FusionAuth: [Securing an ASP.NET Core Razor Pages app with OAuth](https://fusionauth.io/blog/2020/05/06/securing-asp-netcore-razor-pages-app-with-oauth).
 Note that the blog post was written with netcore3.1 in mind, but the FusionAuth setup won't differ.

-If you are using a mac, use this command `brew cask install dotnet-sdk` to setup the development environment.
+If you are using a mac, use this command `brew install dotnet`, to setup the development environment.

 * Open up a terminal (these instructions assume a `cmd` window)